DylanMeeus/springboot_jwt_blog/_posts/2016-04-21-facebook-account-kit-passwordless-authentication.markdown

 </html>
 ```

 We have added functionality to handle both SMS and email authentication.
 The `AccountKit.login` method takes three parameters: **login method**, **parameters object** and **callback function**.
 The login method and callback function are pretty self-explanatory, but the parameters object we've left blank.
-Based on the login method used, you can pass parameters such as the telephone number or country code that will be prefilled when the AccountKit dialog is opened.
-For the full API spec, check out the facebook [doc](https://developers.facebook.com/docs/accountkit/web/reference).
+Depending on the login method used, you can pass parameters such as the telephone number or email address that will be prefilled when the AccountKit dialog is opened.
+For the full API spec, check out the Facebook [doc](https://developers.facebook.com/docs/accountkit/web/reference).

 ### Passwordless Authentication in Action